YoiYang/CommentThisProduct/README.md

 ## Getting Started

-In terminal: Make -> ./main
+In terminal type:     make

+to run another time:  ./main

 ## Introduction and Background